Madurai R. Muralidaran: Productions

 July 23, 2023 Muralidaran staged the premiere of his production, "Vaayu Putra - The Son of the Wind" in Littleton, MA to a packed audience.
 All praised the production for its dances, acting, visuals, and beyond.
 As with all his productions, Muralidaran himself handled all aspects of the production - music composition, lyrics, choreography, graphics/visuals, production and direction.
 He also played the titular character of Hanuman (aka Vaayu Putra).
 The show was then staged in Toronto, Canada as well as Edison, New Jersey.
 December 23, 2023 saw the staging of Vaayu Putra in Chennai at the Sir Mutha Venkatasubba Rao Concert Hall.
 The production had a full house despite being staged during the busy Marghazi season in Chennai, and ended with a standing ovation!
 Choreography and direction had been assisted by his wife, Smt.
 Chithra Muralidaran and daughter Kavya Muralidaran.
 Vaayu Putra was showcased successfully again in Chennai on January 6, 2024 under the auspices of Brahma Gana Sabha Mylapore, Chennai.

 On July 21, 2024 Muralidaran staged "The Dancer's Pledge: The Saga of Shivagami" in Boston where he again teamed up with Vision Aid for an annual fundraiser for the charity.
 Muralidaran staged "Cosmic Rhythm: Journey Through Dasavatharam" in Ontario on August 17, 2024.

 January 6, 2025 Muralidaran debuted his production "Soodi Kodutha Duarkodi" that was focused on Andal at Brahma Gana Sabha's Narada Gana Sabha main hall in Chennai.
 February 8, 2025 Muralidaran's new production "Sakuntalam - A Dance Musical" based on Kalidas' story of Shakuntala (from the epic Mahabharata) was presented in Chennai.
 Sakuntalam was a notable production for Muralidaran collaborating with the Budapest Live Orchestra.
 Noted dance magazine Sruti gave the production a good review saying "Muralidaran has meticulously crafted each segment of the dance musical with remarkable detail.".

+Muralidaran was asked to present at FETNA again in North Carolina in 2025, where he debuted "Marudhiruvar" on 4 July 2025, a production inspired by the heroic history of the legendary Tamil warrior brothers, Marudhu Pandiyar, who rose against British forces in one of the earliest struggles for freedom.
+This production was later staged in Connecticut October 26, 2025.
+Marudhiruvar was showcased in Chennai on February 7, 2026 with a press launch on February 5, 2026.